-We estimate it will take an average of one (1) minute to complete this collection of information, including time for reviewing instructions, searching eats sources, gathering and maintaining the callection of information.
+We estimate it will take an average of one (1) minute to complete this collection of information, including time for reviewing instructions, searching existing data sources, gathening and maintaining the data needed, and completing and reviewing the collection of information.
 If you have any comments regarding these estimates or any other aspects of this information collection, including suggestions for reducing this burden, send them to the U.S. Department of Labor, Wage and Hour Division, Room S-3502, 200 Constitution Avenue, N.W., Washington, D.C.
 20210.
 DO NOT SEND THE COMPLETED FORM TO THIS OFFICE.
-Form WH-501 Rev. June 2011